json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 of the standards used in the Web.
 We are the Web of Things Working and Interest Groups, who work on the standardization of Web of Things at the W3C.

-We aim to create an interoperability layer so that different Internet of Things platforms, protocols and standards can operate together.
+The Web of Things groups aim to create an interoperability layer so that different Internet of Things platforms, protocols and standards can operate together.

 The work has started as a discussion in the Web of Things Community Group in 2013-2014.
 It has proceed to an Interest Group in 2015 that has collected the